asmaaportfolio/electro-store/README.md

 ## 🛒 Shopping Cart

-The project includes a simple functional shopping cart built with React state and localStorage.
+The project includes a functional shopping cart built using React state and localStorage.

 Users can: